Outsmart-OOH/PlayoutReportingStandard/Outsmart_OOH_PRS_v2-0.md

 *ACCT1234_OD54321_LN54321-1_2021-11-01T000000Z_2021-11-08T173000Z_2021-11-09T030000Z.json*

-If the Report is generated at Order level (that contains an array of order line reports) the filename shall be contructed as follows:
+If the Report is generated at Order level (that contains an array of Reports for all lines in an Order) the filename shall be contructed as follows:
 *AccountId_OrderId_StartTime_EndTime_PublishTime.json*

-If the Report is generated at Account level (that (that contains an array of order and order line reports) the filename shall be contructed as follows:
+If the Report is generated at Account level (that contains an array of Reports for all Lines in all Orders from an Account) the filename shall be contructed as follows:
 *AccountId_StartTime_EndTime_PublishTime.json*